kaggar11/systolic_4x4arr/README.md

 This repo has the 4x4 Systolic Array implementation with a Weight Stationary Dataflow.

-The simulations were run on Modelsim.
+The simulations were run using scripts with modelsim commands.
 The following are the output activation values obtained from the array from an RTL Simulation.
 ![SIM_OUT](./docs/sim_out_values.png)

 The synthesis has been using Synopsys Design Compiler.
 The script has been provided in the synth folder.